leakless21/omoai/docs/ARCHITECTURE.md

 ### ASR Engine

 The ASR engine is responsible for converting audio data into a textual representation.
 It processes audio segments and generates a JSON output containing the transcribed text along with timing information.
+The ASR processing has been centralized and simplified to improve maintainability.

 **Responsibilities:**